Hyper-Charge Teaching and Learning with HyperDocs

 Session One: What are HyperDocs?
 (5-7 hours)

 This week participants will explore what HyperDocs are and how educators are leveraging them to transform teaching and learning in digital environments.
 Participants will be asked to complete various activities to help them develop an understanding of HyperDocs and how they can be used to support active digital learning environments.
 These activities include reading an article, exploring sample HyperDocs authored by educators, and participating and completing a HyperDoc about HyperDocs.
-Participants will visit an online collaborative discussion board to share their learning and respond to peers.

 Session Two: Why HyperDocs?
 (5-7 hours)